SimplyyShubh/Devsnest-DSA/README.md

 - [CPH HELPHER]() : For easy sample inputs integration directly from the site.
 No need to type all the input ever again.
 Requires chrome extension.

 #### Also thanks [Pathetic_geek](https://github.com/patheticGeek) for this OP Idea.
-Pathetic only by name , Can finds bugs in your code from a mile far but not his Crush's hints.
+Pathetic only by name , Can finds bugs in your code from a mile far but not his Crush's hints..